ghost-pokemon/Rdmfullreboot/README.md

 From Mac Folder

-This `start.scpt` reopens terminal after a reboot, when paired with a cron.
+This `start.scpt` reopens terminal after a reboot, when paired with a cron. `sudo crontab -e` then paste the text from cron.txt.
 The delay can be increased or decreased depending upon the speed of the MacOS VM:

 You need to change the path in all the scipts

 Adjust delay as need and file path to the .scpt script.

-`restart.scpt`
+`start.sh`
 This is the simple Manager restart script.
 It only restarts the manager on crash, but does not clear any of the crash component.
 Once again, adjust file path accordingly.

+`killall.sh`
 This is the more aggressive version of that same script.
 This will force closed any open Xcode scripts which are active at the time.
 It's a killall and manager script combined.

 Either one of those two manager script can be used, adjust the path accordingly and any arguments you want to use in the script.